rubenfapaza/raXL-Stat/README.md

 # raXL Stat, statistical Add-in for Data Science in Excel
 ![raXL Stat v0 4 1](https://github.com/user-attachments/assets/6585d513-837a-40bf-be40-9868a530fedd)

-**raXl Stat.** _The ultimate Excel add-in to analyze your data quickly and accurately.
-Save time and make better decisions with our powerful statistics and data visualization features._

 **raXL Stat is an add-in for Microsoft Excel that turns your favorite spreadsheet into a quantitative and predictive analysis software, offering a collection of functions to create statistical, econometric, financial and mathematical models.** You can call these functions directly from a spreadsheet and they will return the modeling results directly to it.

 raXL Stat is a statistical analysis software that will offer[^2] easy-to-use tools to perform and deliver quality work in a short time.
 It is developed[^3] to be used by both beginners and experts.
 The easiest and most intuitive way to run the functions is through the ribbon menu.
 If necessary, the user can directly write the functions in the spreadsheet cells or can invoke the functions from VBA (Visual Basic for Application) programming.